 The modern trend for miniature cats means that less scrupulous breeders charge high prices for runty or under-sized cats and some "breeding programs" are little more than kitten mills.
 Genuine miniature cats come from breeding lines where the size trait has literally been, or is being, controlled or manipulated by selective breeding, and where the cats are a consistently small size due to genetic mutation or to progressive downsizing.

 Genuine breeders pay strict attention to health, hygiene and to the homes their cats are adopted into.
-Reputable breeders limit the number of litters produced each year to ensure the health of the female cats and will take great care to avoid excessive inbreeding (damaging to the and to continually widen their gene pools.
+Reputable breeders limit the number of litters produced each year to ensure the health of the female cats and will take great care to avoid excessive inbreeding (damaging to the immune system) and to continually widen their gene pools.

 Dwarf cats are domestic cat breeds which have the condition of dwarfism due to a genetic mutation.
 The Munchkin is the founding breed of the chondrodysplastic (short-legged) dwarf cat.
 Through outcrossing the Munchkin with a variety of normally proportioned cats a substantial number of dwarf breeds have been developed.
 The major dwarf breeds as set by the Dwarf Cat Association are as follows:

 - Bambino - A cross between a Munchkin and a Sphynx cat

 - Dwelf - A cross between a Munchkin and an American Curl

 - Napoleon - A cross between a Munchkin and Persian cat

 - Skookum - A cross between the Munchkin and LaPerm cat

 - Kinkalow - A cross between the Munchkin and the American Curl